IDI-Systems/acre2/docs/wiki/frameworks/vehicle-racks.md

         acre_infantryPhoneIntercom[] = {"all"};
         acre_infantryPhoneControlActions[] = {"intercom_1"};
         acre_infantryPhonePosition[] = {-1.1, -4.86, -0.82};
-        acre_infantryPhoneDisableRinging = 0; // If set to 1, the ringing funtionality will not be available.
+        acre_infantryPhoneDisableRinging = 0; // If set to 1, the ringing funtionality will not be available
         acre_infantryPhoneCustomRinging[] = {"A3\Sounds_F\sfx\alarm_independent.wss", 5.0, 1.0, 1.0, 50}; // The alarm sound will be played every 5 seconds and will be audible until 50m.
-Volume and sound pitch are both set to 1.
+Volume and sound pitch are both set to 1

         class AcreRacks {
             class Rack_1 {
-                name = "Dashboard Upper";             // Name displayed in the interaction menu. componentname = "ACRE_VRC110";        // Able to mount a PRC152. allowed[] = {"driver", "commander", "gunner"}; // Who can configure the radio and open the radio GUI.
+                name = "Dashboard Upper";             // Name displayed in the interaction menu componentname = "ACRE_VRC110";        // Able to mount a PRC152 allowed[] = {"driver", "commander", "gunner"}; // Who can configure the radio and open the radio GUI.
 Same wildcards as the intercom.
-It also allows transmitting/receiving. disabled[] = {};
+It also allows transmitting/receiving disabled[] = {};
                 defaultComponents[] = {};             // Use this to attach simple components like Antennas.
-Not yet fully implemented. mountedRadio = "";                    // Predefined mounted radio. isRadioRemovable = 1;                 // Radio can be removed. intercom[] = {};                      // No access to intercoms.
-All units in intercom will be able to hear/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface).
+Not yet fully implemented mountedRadio = "";                    // Predefined mounted radio isRadioRemovable = 1;                 // Radio can be removed intercom[] = {};                      // No access to intercoms.
+All units in intercom will be able to hear/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface)
             };
             class Rack_2 {
-                name = "Dashboard Upper";             // Name displayed in the interaction menu. componentname = "ACRE_VRC110";        // Able to mount a PRC152. allowed[] = {{"cargo", "all"}};       // Who can configure the radio and open the radio GUI.
+                name = "Dashboard Upper";             // Name displayed in the interaction menu componentname = "ACRE_VRC110";        // Able to mount a PRC152 allowed[] = {{"cargo", "all"}};       // Who can configure the radio and open the radio GUI.
 Same wildcards as the intercom.
-It also allows transmitting/receiving. disabled[] = {{"ffv", "all"}};
+It also allows transmitting/receiving disabled[] = {{"ffv", "all"}};
                 defaultComponents[] = {};             // Use this to attach simple components like Antennas.
-Not yet fully implemented. mountedRadio = "";                    // Predefined mounted radio. isRadioRemovable = 1;                 // Radio can be removed. intercom[] = {};                      // No access to intercoms.
-All units in intercom will be able to hear/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface).
+Not yet fully implemented mountedRadio = "";                    // Predefined mounted radio isRadioRemovable = 1;                 // Radio can be removed intercom[] = {};                      // No access to intercoms.
+All units in intercom will be able to hear/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface)
             };
             class Rack_3 {
                 name = "Dashboard Lower";             // Name displayed in the interaction menu componentname = "ACRE_VRC103";        // Rack type (able to mount a PRC117F) allowed[] = {"driver", "commander", "gunner"}; // Who can configure the radio and open the radio GUI.
 Same wildcards as the intercom.
-It also allows transmitting/receiving. disabled[] = {};
+It also allows transmitting/receiving disabled[] = {};
                 defaultComponents[] = {};
-                mountedRadio = "ACRE_PRC117F";        // Predefined mounted radio.
+                mountedRadio = "ACRE_PRC117F";        // Predefined mounted radio
-                isRadioRemovable = 0;                 // Radio cannot be removed.
+                isRadioRemovable = 0;                 // Radio cannot be removed
-                intercom[] = {"intercom_1", "intercom_2"}; // All units in intercom will be able to hear/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface).
+                intercom[] = {"intercom_1", "intercom_2"}; // All units in intercom will be able to hear/send transmittions (ACE3 interaction menu) but they cannot manipulate the radio (GUI interface)
             };
         };
     };